• Home

 Managing the risks of transport activities (Principal Contractor)

-The Local Area Work Diary Exemption is relevant for drivers of fatigue-regulated heavy vehicles, like those at Beck's Transport, who operate solely within a 100km radius of their base and return there at the end of each workday.
+The Local Area Work Diary Exemption is relevant for drivers of fatigue-regulated heavy vehicles who operate solely within a 100km radius of their base and return there at the end of each workday.
 Under this exemption, drivers are not required to carry or complete a National Work Diary, provided they are working under Standard Hours and meet the NHVR’s exemption conditions.

-While a diary may not be necessary, operators, including those in Beck Transport, must still maintain accurate internal records of work and rest hours to ensure compliance with fatigue laws.
+While a work diary may not be necessary, operators must still maintain accurate records of work and rest hours to ensure compliance with fatigue laws.
 This exemption offers flexibility for local operations, such as those in Canberra for individuals with an HR licence or truck licence, but still holds drivers and businesses accountable under Chain of Responsibility (CoR) obligations.

-Always check the specific requirements for your operation to ensure you're covered under the exemption.
+Always check the specific requirements for your operation.

 Learn More